 Capital Facilities and Utilities Strategy 14.a.
-Review and revise the County's Art and Culture Program as needed.
+Establish an Arts and Culture Commission.

 Capital Facilities and Utilities Strategy 14.b.
 Connect residents with organizations and services that fill gaps where the County is limited.

 Capital Facilities and Utilities Strategy 14.c.
 Create opportunities for organizations to fill social, educational, health, and cultural gaps in public services and facilities.